Autumn call is now closed – thank you to all who applied!

 • Mika Mäntylä, University of Helsinki – Software Testing, Software Maintenance, Software Operations, AIOps, Log Analysis

-• Esa Ollila, Aalto University – High-Dimensional Statistics, Data Science, Statistical Signal Processing
+• Esa Ollila, Aalto University – High-Dimensional Statistics, Data Science, Statistical Signal Processing (PhD student from the spring call)

 • Otso Ovaskainen, University of Jyväskylä – Statistical Ecology